What kinds of incentive plan are most commonly offered and to whom?

 Do any data protection requirements apply to the operation of an incentive plan?

-There are no specific data protection issues which currently restrict the operation of incentive plans beyond general US and state privacy data transmission laws.
-That said, the State of California adopted the California Consumer Privacy Act of 2018 which bears some resemblance to GDPR.
-It is recommended that the employee explicitly accept that his personal information can be used in accordance with the plan, and that any data transferred not include an employee’s Social Security number.
+For states other than California, it is recommended that the employee explicitly accept that his or her personal information can be used in accordance with the plan, and that any data transferred not include an employee’s Social Security number.
 Further, as a best practice, it would be advisable to follow the EU data privacy rules for US participants.

 Vendor contracts for plan administration should be reviewed to assess the standard of care and remedies for breach of level of service including data protection.